msk-mind/nifi/README.md

 pip install -r requirements.txt
 ```

-Then run the tests in the virtual env.
+Then run the tests in the virtual env from the main /nifi directory.
 ```
-cd test
 pytest
 ```